OpenStorageNetwork/rtd-osn/docs/source-gen2/minipod-index.rst

   :align: center
   :alt: Minipod System Diagram

-  Minipod System Diagram
+  Gen2 System Diagram

 Networking
 ----------
-The Minipod has four networks which provide external access (to RGW services), out-of-band (OOB) administration, server management and ceph communications.
-Note that the minipod does not contain a separate networking switch.
+The Gen2 Pod has four networks which provide external access (to RGW services), out-of-band (OOB) administration, server management and ceph communications.
+Note that the Gen2 Pod does not contain a separate networking switch.
 Removing switching hardware from the design simplifies configuration and Management, removes a point of failure and reduces cost.

 Access Networking
 ^^^^^^^^^^^^^^^^^
-For the access network, he site provider is responsible for providing two (2) 100G L3 handoffs to the minipod and three (3) publicly routed IP addresses.
+For the access network, the site provider is responsible for providing two (2) 100G L3 handoffs to the pod and three (3) publicly routed IP addresses.

 OOB Networking
 ^^^^^^^^^^^^^^
-For out of band access, the site provider is responsible for providing three (3) copper 1G L3 handoffs to the minipod and three (3) publicly routed IP address (preferably) on separate physical infrastructure from the access network.
+For out of band access, the site provider is responsible for providing three (3) copper 1G L3 handoffs and three (3) publicly routed IP address (preferably) on separate physical infrastructure from the Access Network.

 Server Management
 ^^^^^^^^^^^^^^^^^
-The server management network is internal to the minipod and provides access to the BMC cards.
+The server management network is internal to the pod and provides access to the BMC cards.
 Each server acts as a "jump host" to the BMC of one of its peers:

 .. list-table::